auth0/docs/articles/quickstart/webapp/django/01-login.md

 python3 manage.py runserver 3000
 ```

-Your application should now be ready to open from your browser at <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>.
+Your application should now be ready to open from your browser at <a href="http://localhost:3000" target="_blank" rel="noreferrer">http://localhost:3000</a>.